py-why/pywhy-graphs/docs/reference/functional/index.rst

 Then the node value is a deterministically computed.
 If there are no parents, then the node attribute will contain `None`.
-This enables stochasticity in the data-generating process due to the inherent randomness that we can attach to the distribution of ``exogenous_parent``.
+This enables stochasticity in the data-generating process due to the inherent randomness that we can attach to the distribution of ``exogenous_function``.
 Due to the multivariate input nature of ``parent_function``, it must be a Callable that takes keyword arguments of the observed parents and returns a single value.
 Due to the univariate input nature of ``exogenous_function``, it must be a Callable that takes a single value and